anireact/lewd/README.md

 function total(): f64;
 ```

-Returns the total memory size.
+Get the total memory size.

 #### `used():i32`